Worthashot/reliable-buses/README.md

 Then run:

-npm install
+-npm install
-npm run build
+-npm run build
-npm run start
+-npm run start
 Or, if using pm2
-pm2 reload ecosystem.config.js
+-pm2 reload ecosystem.config.js

 The API will run on `http://localhost:3000` (or the port you set in `.env`).